rabongHan/cse15l-lab-reports/index.md

 ### Part 4 - Some Commands
 It's time to use some commands.
 Try running the commands like `cd`,`ls`,`pwd`,`cp`, and etc.
 #### Explanation of commands
-⋅⋅* `cd` : "Change Directory" Used to switch the current working directory to the given path.
+* `cd` : "Change Directory" Used to switch the current working directory to the given path.
-⋅⋅* `ls` : "List" Used to list the files and folders the given path.
+* `ls` : "List" Used to list the files and folders the given path.
-⋅⋅* `pwd` : "Print Working Directory" Used to display the current working directory.
+* `pwd`: "Print Working Directory" Used to display the current working directory.
-⋅⋅* `cp` : "Copy" Used to copy files or gorup of files or directory.
+* `cp` : "Copy" Used to copy files or gorup of files or directory.

 The below images are how you can use commands.
 They are just for example.
 Feel free to use in your own way.
 ![](/images/Commands-1.png)